rycon2424/Multiplayer_ClientSidePrediction/pages/Part_3.md

 ![Spawning Players](images/tutorial_spawn.gif?raw=true) <br>
 *To clarify, the red capsule functions as the host, while the blue one acts as the client.*

-## Applying client-side prediction using x
+## Applying client-side prediction by storing all movement per tick
 tell us

 ## Applying server side reconciliation using x